Primer (cosmetics): Variations

 Under-eye primer is designed to be applied before concealer to reduce the appearance of fine lines and wrinkles.
 It creates a smooth canvas for the concealer, which helps it last longer and prevents creasing.

 Under-eye primers are specifically formulated to be gentle on delicate skin, often containing moisturizing or blurring ingredients.

 Mascara primer is sometimes colorless.
-It usually thickens and/or lengthens the lashes before the application of mascara for a fuller finished look.
-It may also help keep mascara from smudging or flaking, and some claim to improve the health of the lashes.
+It usually thickens or lengthens the lashes before the application of mascara for a fuller finished look.
+It may also help keep mascara from smudging or flaking, and some claim that it can improve the health of the lashes.

 Lip primers are intended to smooth the lips and help improve the application of lipstick or lip gloss, although exfoliating the lips is often recommended before applying.
-They also are intended to increase the longevity of lip color, and to prevent lipstick from "feathering", that is, smearing past the lip vermilion, and especially from migrating into any fine lines around the lips.
+They also are intended to increase the longevity of lip color and to prevent lipstick from "feathering", that is, smearing past the lip vermilion, and especially from migrating into any fine lines around the lips.

+Mattifying primers are a type of cosmetic primer used to create a smooth and even base for makeup application, with the added benefit of controlling oil and shine on the skin.
+Unlike regular makeup primers, the main purpose of a mattifying primer is to provide a matte finish that can last for hours, making it particularly useful for people with oily or combination skin.
+Excess oil on the skin can cause makeup to slide off or break down throughout the day, but by creating a matte base, mattifying primer helps to keep makeup in place and reduces the need for touch-ups.
+In addition, some mattifying primers contain ingredients that can help to blur the appearance of pores, fine lines, and other imperfections, creating a smoother-looking complexion.
+Overall, the use of mattifying primers has become increasingly popular in recent years due to their ability to address the common issue of oily skin, making them a valuable addition to many people's makeup routines.